schaitanyacss/support-tickets-data-pipeline/README.md

 - For a production version of this pipeline, credentials should live in **AWS Secrets Manager** or **Systems Manager Parameter Store** rather than `.env` files, and the Redshift loader Lambda should assume an IAM role instead of using a database password directly.

 ---

-## 🚀 Future Improvements

-- Replace ad-hoc Lambda triggers with **Step Functions** or **Managed Airflow (MWAA)** for observable, retryable orchestration
-- Add automated data-quality checks (e.g. **Great Expectations** or dbt tests) before data lands in Redshift
-- Move infrastructure definition into **Terraform/CloudFormation** for repeatable, version-controlled deployments
-- Add CI (GitHub Actions) to lint/test the Lambda and Glue scripts on every commit
-- Partition Parquet output by date to speed up Athena scans as data volume grows
-- Add a dbt layer on top of Redshift for versioned, testable transformation logic

----

-## 🙏 Acknowledgments

-This project was built as a hands-on, guided data engineering exercise on the AWS stack, then extended with a custom synthetic dataset, original data-cleaning logic, Athena/Redshift SQL, and a Power BI dashboard built from scratch.

----

-## 👤 Author

-**Your Name**
-📧 your.email@example.com · 🔗 [LinkedIn](https://linkedin.com/in/yourprofile) · 💻 [GitHub](https://github.com/yourusername)